EVERSE-ResearchSoftware/RSQKit/pages/contribute/editorial_board.md

 * A summary of your experience in RSQ.
 * List of the RSQKit sections that you are most interested in (or feel are missing).

-Please, send your application to rsqkit@lists.certh.gri .
+Please, send your application to rsqkit@lists.certh.gri.